Thai Pork Spring Roll in a Bowl with Satay Sauce and Crispy Rice Noodles

-Place a large non-stick pan over high heat.
+Place a large non-stick pan over medium-high heat.
 Add 2 tsp. olive oil, ground pork, ¼ tsp. salt, and a pinch of pepper to hot pan.
-Cook, breaking up meat with a spoon, until no pink remains and pork reaches a minimum internal temperature of 160 degrees, 5-7 minutes.
+Stir often, breaking up meat, until no pink remains and pork reaches a minimum internal temperature of 160 degrees, 5-7 minutes.

 Transfer pork to a plate.
-Keep pan over high heat.
+Keep pan over medium-high heat.

 Cook the Red Bell Pepper

 Add red bell pepper, 1 tsp. olive oil, and ¼ tsp. salt to hot pan.
 Stir occasionally until tender but still crisp, 3-5 minutes.

 Finish the Dish

 Add slaw mix, ground pork, satay sauce, green onions (reserve a pinch for garnish), garlic, seasoned rice vinegar, and half the crispy rice noodles (reserve remaining for garnish) to hot pan.
 Stir until combined and warmed through, 1-2 minutes.

 Remove from burner.